Is There Uber In Istanbul?

 Compared to hailing a taxi off the street, the price is actually about the same.
 In some cases, it might even be cheaper to use one of these apps because it forces the taxi driver to take the most direct route instead of taking a detour to rack up the meter.

 The challenging part is getting the apps to work.
-We’ve tried multiple times and couldn’t get an activation code, even with a Turkish sim card and number.
-Phones with international sim cards are unlikely to work.
+We tried multiple times and couldn’t get an activation code, even with a Turkish sim card and number.
+Some phones with international sim cards won’t work, but some travelers with UK sim cards have told us they managed to make it work.

-Though with Bitaksi and Itaksi, users can only order regular taxi cabs.
+Though with Bitaksi and Itaksi, users can only order regular taxi cabs, and because it’s a Turkish app, you may encounter some language barriers with the driver.
 So if you are a big group and you want an 8-seater vehicle, Black Uber taxi might still be the best option for you.

 Another thing we have noticed with Bitaksi and Itaksi is that the drivers are more likely to scam you if you are a tourist.
 Many foreigners have reported getting ripped off by their taxi drivers from Bitaksi or Itaksi.